Our Learning Enhancement Team (LET) meets weekly to discuss the individual needs of students referred. The members of the team are:

 Students may be referred for any of the following reasons:

 The team makes recommendations based on the information and data presented by the referring staff member.
-A letter outlining the recommendations by the committee is sent to the parent/carer by the Chairperson, as soon as possible after the referral has been processed.
+A letter outlining the recommendations by the Team is sent to the parent/carer by the Inclusion Teacher, as soon as possible after the referral has been processed.

 View Responding to a Student's Learning Needs: Parent/Carer Information (PDF,524KB)